 On any given day, teenagers are likely to have far more social interactions via an electronic device than in person.
 Not only does this constant sense of anonymity make it increasingly easy for bullying to thrive, it has also made our children less comfortable with social interactions.
 Skills like eye contact, active listening, verbal confidence, and responsiveness to body language are acquired with time and practice.

 This time and practice, however, involves trial and error.
 Communicating through a device can offer the feeling of connection with a reduced sense of vulnerability.
 However, it can also leave young people with significant gaps in development.
 Social skills are a requirement for successful, thriving adults.
-They allow us to develop emotionally intimate relationships, navigate interpersonal conflict, nail job interviews, create a professional network, and advocate for what we want in our lives.
+They allow us to develop emotionally intimate relationships and navigate interpersonal conflict.
+Additionally, they allow us to nail job interviews, create a professional network, and advocate for what we want in our lives.

 Social resilience is a key component of personal growth.
 Consciously practicing person-to-person social interaction is critical.
 Although opportunities for this kind of connection are everywhere, overuse of electronic devices for communication may make it increasingly difficult to engage in them.

 One of the most significant potential consequences of technology overuse is the loss of adequate sleep.
-An appropriate amount of quality sleep allows our bodies to reset and our brains to release toxins and file memories, among many other things.
+An appropriate amount of quality sleep allows our bodies to reset.
+It allows our brains to release toxins and file memories, among many other things.
 Particularly for children and adolescents, who are still undergoing a significant amount of development, it is imperative to prioritize sleep.

 Technology use can impact sleep in two ways: